-Diversity in tech: Lots of attention, little progress
+Diversity in tech: lots of attention, little progress

 Lee says things are getting better, slowly, but that it can be “demoralizing” to those working on diversity issues to be pressured to do things quickly.
 “We want to solve this for the long haul,” she says.

-But Miley, the former Twitter and Google engineer, can’t understand why diversifying the industry’s workforce “seems to be such an intractable problem.”
+But Miley, the former Twitter and Google engineer, can’t understand why diversifying “seems to be such an intractable problem.”